Gather Here. Go Far

 Professional Licensure Disclosure

 This program does not prepare individuals for licensure.
-As a prerequisite for admission to the RN to BSN Program, applicants must be registered nurses or pending completion of the National Council State Boards of Nursing Licensure Exam (NCLEX-RN) or meet eligibility requirements if currently enrolled in a nursing program that leads to an associate degree in nursing.
+As a prerequisite for admission to the RN to BSN Program, applicants must be registered nurses or pending completion of the National Council State Boards of Nursing Licensure Exam (NCLEXEX-RN) or meet eligibility requirements if currently enrolled in a nursing program that leads to an associate degree in nursing.

 Accreditation